PizzaTowerFanGD/naneINF-optimization-branch/InstalInstructions/Android_BMM_Installation.md

 2. Now go onto your File Explorer app
 3. Extract the Zip File, and drag both the "originalmain.lua", "main.lua" and "EmbeddedModLoader" into *android/data/com.unofficial.balatro/file/save/game*
 4. Launch the game, some folders will now be created
 5. Now you can start adding mods in the mods folder!

+### Disclaimer
-Keep in mind that it may take a while to load as lovely isn't being used
+* Keep in mind that it may take a while to load as lovely isn't being used.

-* Note: smods is a requirement for naneINF
+* SMODS is a requirement for naneINF to work properly.

 ## Can't access android/data folder?
 *In Android 11 and below, folders can be accessed by granting access.
 Starting with Android 12, the restrictions have become stricter.*